KubaDee/NppTextViz/README.md

 3. From plugin menu choose action
 4. Enjoy profit :)

-+While holding Caps key while moving cursor you can easy show lines around.
++While holding Caps key when moving cursor you can easily show lines around.

 Special Thanks to:
 ----